Type 076 landing helicopter dock

 The Type 076 landing helicopter dock (NATO reporting name: Yulan-class landing helicopter assault), also known as the Type 076 amphibious assault ship (076型两栖攻击舰) in its native China, is an upcoming class of amphibious assault ship serving the People's Liberation Army Navy (PLAN).
-Compared to the preceding Type 075, the Type 076 is significantly larger in both displacement and flight deck dimensions; it also features a twin-superstructure design, a stern well dock and a CATOBAR system of electromagnetic catapult and arresting gears for operating light fixed-wing aircraft — likely unmanned combat aerial vehicles (UCAV) such as the GJ-21, making it both a landing helicopter dock (LHD) and a drone carrier.
+Compared to the preceding Type 075, the Type 076 is significantly larger in both displacement and flight deck dimensions.

+It features a twin-island design superstructure, a stern well dock, a CATOBAR system of electromagnetic catapult, and arresting gears for operating light fixed-wing aircraft — likely unmanned combat aerial vehicles (UCAV) such as the GJ-21, making it both a landing helicopter dock (LHD) and a drone carrier.
+The Type 076 is the world's first amphibious assault ship and drone carrier designed with an electromagnetic catapult.

 Development

-In mid-2020, official request for proposals (RFP) associated with the Type 076 were published on the Internet.
+In mid-2020, official request for proposals (RFP) associated with the Type 076 were published by the Chinese military.
 Specifications from the RFPs were for a 21 MW gas turbine and diesel powerplants, a medium-voltage direct current integrated power system, and a well deck.
-The specified aviation equipment included a UAV deck, a munition elevator, a 30-ton flight deck elevator, an electromagnetic CATOBAR system for light aircraft.
+The specified aviation equipment included a UAV deck, a munition elevator, a 30-ton flight deck elevator, and an electromagnetic CATOBAR system for light aircraft.

-The lead ship of this class was constructed at Shanghai-based Hudong-Zhonghua shipyard and was initially expected to be launched in early 2025.
-The lead ship was launched on 27 December 2024, with pennant number 51 and name Sichuan.
-Sichuan started sea trials on 14 November 2025.
+The lead ship of this class was constructed at Shanghai-based Hudong-Zhonghua shipyard since October 2023 and was initially expected to be launched in early 2025.
+In December 2024, the lead ship was launched, with pennant number 51 and name Sichuan.
+In October 2025, Sichuan tested its carried electromagnetic catapult in port, suggested by video evidence circulated on social media and mariner notices of a no-entry zone in front of the ship.
+In November 2025, Sichuan started sea trials.
+In December 2025, Sichuan conducted the second sea trials.

+In January 2026, a mock-up of the navalized GJ-21 stealth drone was spotted on the deck of Type 075.
+Video evidence showed tugboats moving the ship, indicating subsequent sea trials impending.
+In February 2026, the ship left the port for sea trials while carrying to the GJ-21 mockup.
+In April 2026, the lead ship Sichuan joined a naval exercise in the South China Sea to test system capabilities and train personnel.

+In July 2026, video footage released by Chinese state media showed the superstructures of the Type 076 lead ship Sichuan had been completed, deck markings had been applied, and arresting cables installed.
+Janes Information Services expected the delivery date for Sichuan in 2027.
+In August 2026, new footage of electromagnetic catapult testing at sea was released by Chinese media.